Forwarding Authentication Service (FAS)¶

 The two important NDS options to set will be:

 - fasport.
-By default this will be port 80 for uhttpd
+We will use port 2080 for uhttpd

 - faspath.
 Set to, for example, /myfas/fas.php, your FAS files being placed in /www/myfas/